 17. The charging station that comes with USB charging cables

-Instead of eating an entire side table to charge all your gadgets, this charging station only needs 6 inches of table.
-It has four USB ports and four slots with plastic support layers so your devices stand on their sides while powering up.
-It'll work with any USB charging cable, but it comes with six of them (two lightning cables, two micro USB cables, and two Type C cables).
+Instead of eating an entire side table to charge all your gadgets, this charging station only needs a few inches of table.
+It has five USB ports and five slots with plastic support layers so your devices stand on their sides while powering up.
+It'll work with any USB charging cable, but it comes with five of them (two lightning cables, two micro USB cables, and one Type C cable).

 18. A batter dispenser that you can pour pancakes with

 Mix your pancake batter in this measuring pitcher and let gravity do the work.
 Since there's a spout at the bottom (and a handle that controls it), the batter will pour out when you squeeze so you can move quickly across the griddle instead of trying to pour from a bowl.
 It makes creating evenly sized pancakes so much easier, and it's even effective with thinner crepe batters.

 19. A tiny rechargeable vacuum that you can keep at your desk